kdheepak/kdheepak.github.io/content/emacs_workflow.md

 Keywords:emacs, workflow, emacs daemon, terminal, tmux Summary:A description of my emacs workflow

-I use command line a lot, frequently editing files locally or remotely.
-Up until now, I've been using [vim with tmux and zsh](kdheepak.com/blog/vim-tmux-zsh.html).
+I use the command line a lot, frequently editing files locally or remotely.
+Up until now, I've been using [vim with tmux and zsh](vim-tmux-zsh.html).
 I've recently been experimenting with emacs and have been trying to get it to work well inplace of vim.
 I personally think the author of [this post](http://mjwall.com/blog/2013/10/04/how-i-use-emacs/) nailed it regarding emacs workflow.
 I've only made minor modifications to get it to suit my requirements.

 I've created a separate script called ess (emacsserverstart) added a `&` at the end of the emacs script to get it to run in the background.